fantastic-kit/fantastic-kit/README.md

 ### fk cd

-`cd` into a project locate in `$HOME/src/github.com`, also supports zsh-autosuggest prompt.
+`cd` into a project located in `$HOME/src/github.com`, also supports zsh-autosuggest prompt.

 ### fk clone